A landmark circular fashion agreement for Denmark

-A ground-breaking pilot is being prepared in Denmark that will help revolutionise the way Danish clothing is manufactured, sold and used.
-The pilot, called Danish Circular Pact 2030, will drive industry towards more sustainable practices that mitigate against the impact clothing has on climate change.
+A landmark pilot is being prepared in Denmark that will help revolutionise the way Danish clothing is manufactured, sold and used.
+The Danish Circular Pact 2030 will drive industry towards more sustainable practices that mitigate against the impact clothing has on climate change.

 Lea Wermelin, Minister for the Environment, Denmark.

 The pilot is supported by the Laudes Foundation during its first year allowing for signatories to participate without fees.